mspencedm/Software-Dev-DnD/Sessions/Session 14/Mystery at the Full Moon/Mystery at the Full Moon Festival.md

   - If confronted with the blackmail letter, he scoffs:
     *"You think I’d be stupid enough to leave my own seal on a threat?
 Someone’s setting me up!"*
   - Says he was **paid to ‘look the other way’** when something left the city but doesn’t know what it was.

+- Shot in the leg after war - fake actually didn't take an arrow to the knee
+- Pretends to be taller - an inspector named Garrik

 ---